Barting Over: Production

-FOX insisted that the 300th episode be scheduled specifically on February 16, 2003 so that there was time to plan a huge promotion for the episode.
+FOX insisted that the 300th episode be scheduled specifically on February 16, 2003, so that there was time to plan a huge promotion for the episode.
 However, the actual 300th episode had already aired two weeks prior.
 This was referenced in this episode during a joke where Lisa tallies the number of Homer's schemes at 300; Marge comments "I could've sworn it was 302."

+Jane Kaczmarek reprised her role as Judge Constance Harm.
+Kaczmarek first voiced this role in the thirteenth season episode "The Parent Rap".
 Blink-182 recorded their lines for the episode on April 24, 2002; Tony Hawk recorded his five days later on April 29.
 Mark Hoppus of Blink-182 has stated that being on The Simpsons was "truly one of those 'wow, this is unreal' moments that I've been lucky enough to experience.
 It still makes my day every time I think about it."

 Reception

 Viewing figures

 The episode earned a 10.7 rating and was watched by 21.31 million viewers, which was 15th highest rated show that week.